 - Bake the mixture at 250°F for about 45 minutes.

-- Use a sponge to apply the mixture to the inside of the oven.
+- Use a sponge or damp cloth to apply the mixture to the inside of the oven.

 - Scrub the oven well, then rinse with clean water.